 The NC3Rs Board members have expertise in animal and non-animal research, animal welfare and the 3Rs.
 The Chair is Professor Kevin Shakesheff, Professor of Advanced Drug Delivery and Tissue Engineering and Pro-Vice-Chancellor for the Faculty of Science at the University of Nottingham.

 Board Members are appointed in a personal capacity for three years, with the possibility of a further two years extension.
-They are required to declare any private, professional or commercial interests that might, or that might be perceived to, conflict with the NC3Rs' interests as detailed in our declaration of interests policy.
+They are required to declare any private, professional or commercial interests that give rise to, or could be perceived to give rise to, a conflict of interest as detailed in the UKRI conflicts of interest policy.
 You can find out more about our Board members and view their declarations of interests on our Board members page.

 Board meeting minutes